Cherry tomato and oregano focaccia on a kitchen worktop with a rolling pin.

 • I prefer to weigh ingredients rather than measure them using cups, particularly in baking where precision is very important to the outcome of your recipe.
 Stef of Cup Cake Project explains this really well in her post about weighing as opposed to measuring your ingredients.
 Here’s the link: https://www.cupcakeproject.com/how-much-does-a-cup-of-flour-weigh

-• The quantities stated in the recipe card below are for a 25 cm diameter tin.
-If your tin is a different size, there’s a website which calculates everything for you! http://www.cakebaker.co.uk/baking-tin-size-conversion-calculator.html automatically reduces or increases the quantities proportionally to the size of the tin you’ll be using.
+• The quantities stated in the recipe card below are for a 26-28 cm tin.
+If your tin is a different size, there’s a website which calculates everything for you. http://www.cakebaker.co.uk/baking-tin-size-conversion-calculator.html automatically reduces or increases the quantities proportionally to the size of the tin you’ll be using.

-While you’re here, maybe you’d like to take a look at some other popular recipes!
+While you’re here, maybe you’d like to have a look at some other popular recipes!

 Subscribe below to receive more vegan recipes as soon as I publish them!